 Review summary: Olympus E-600 vs E-510

 So how do things add up?
 Which of the two cameras – the Olympus E-600 or the Olympus E-510 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.